nadben-dat/JDBC-1/Exercise.md

 Move all connection related attributes to that class<br>
 Enable the class to: <br>
 Return a working connection object through a method
-<br>(such that other classes can easily connect to your database using this returned object).

 # 4